 The Counter Terrorism and Security Act 2015 places an obligation on SOAS University of London as a Higher Education Institution to have "due regard to the need to prevent individuals from being drawn into terrorism".
 This is known as the Prevent Duty and SOAS’ compliance with the duty is monitored by the Higher Education Funding Council for England (HEFCE).

 SOAS’ approach to Prevent is primarily one of safeguarding the welfare our students and staff.
 We also ensure that the duty is balanced against our fundamental commitment to academic freedom and freedom of speech and debate.
 We also consider our commitment to other key legislation such as the Equality Act and the Human Rights Act when examining how we implement our responsibilities under Prevent to ensure our response is balanced and appropriate.

-Government Guidance requires that universities have in place policies for:
+Government Prevent Duty Guidance (pdf) requires that universities have in place policies for:

 - External speakers and events,

 The government guidance also makes clear that the approach to Prevent should be reasonable and proportionate in the context of the assessment of risk within the local environment.

 Free and open debate of often controversial subjects is a key element of SOAS life, and we will always seek to allow events to go ahead providing that they are within the law.
 You can explore some of our academics’ opinions and perspectives on freedom of debate on the Freedom of Speech at SOAS blog post.

 To ensure that we comply with our obligations in an appropriate manner SOAS offers a continuous training plan to ensure that relevant staff are able to understand Prevent and how it impacts on their roles.